 However, should you find an active nest larger than a coin in an area frequented by people, call an ABC Wildlife expert rather than attempting to handle the situation yourself.
 Our professional paper wasp nest removal experts are equipped to handle stinging insects in a safe and effective manner, and they are also able to treat your home to prevent future nesting.
 Our stinging insect preventative maintenance program keeps bees, wasps, and hornets from forming nests on your home.
 We even guarantee that our treatments will keep stinging insects away until spring of the following year.

 There is no need to fear wasps.
 As long as you avoid their home and don’t threaten their habitat, they will leave you alone.
 Just be mindful of the correct and incorrect ways to deal with a nest, and don’t be afraid to ask an ABC Wildlife professional for help with your paper wasp nest removal.
-Call (847) 870-7175 for a free consultation today!
+Call (847) 870-7175 for a consultation today!